carloskiki/asm-feature-extraction/draft.md

 Dynamic analysis consists of analyzing the features of a binary or code fragment by monitoring its runtime behavior.
 For BCSD this method is compute intensive and requires a cross-platform emulator, but completely sidesteps the syntactic aspects of binary code and solely analyzes the semantics.
-[2] As such, this method is highly resilient to obfuscations, but requires a sandbox environment equiped with complex software.
+[2] As such, this method is highly resilient to obfuscations, but requires a sandboxed environment equiped with complex software.

 ### Machine Learning Methods